OPS-E2E-PPE/VBA-Docs/api/Word.AxisTitle.FormulaLocal.md

 keywords: vbawd10.chm98238506
 f1_keywords:
 - vbawd10.chm98238506
-ms.prod: word
 api_name:
 - Word.AxisTitle.FormulaLocal
 ms.assetid: 05995afc-63a6-58b8-e5e1-380476dfe8ac
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # AxisTitle.FormulaLocal property (Word)

 Returns or sets the formula for the object, using A1-style references in the language of the user.
 Read/write **String**.

 ## Syntax

- _expression_. `FormulaLocal`
+_expression_.**FormulaLocal**

 _expression_ A variable that represents an '[AxisTitle](Word.AxisTitle.md)' object.

 ## Remarks